mrkaleArduinoLib/gbj_tmp102/README.md

 #### Description
 The method configures shutdown mode and one-shot conversion of the sensor.
 It waits until conversion finishes and returns ambient temperature in centigrade.
 - The method is useful at very long periods (couple of minutes and hours) between measurements in order to save power consumption.
+- After each temperature reading the method reads the configuration register with the method [getConfiguration()](#getConfiguration) as well and its content stores in the instance object.
+It is essential for reading alert status with the method [getAlert()](#getAlert).

 #### Syntax
     float measureTemperatureOneshot();